-Susan Hunsberger

-- Susan Hunsberger has served as our Senior Vice President and Chief Human Resources Officer since July 2020. - Prior to joining Simply Good Foods, Ms. Hunsberger was a consultant with FCM, LLC, a private equity focused consulting firm, from February 2020 until July 2020. - From November 2018 to January 2020, Ms. Hunsberger took a sabbatical.

-Ms. Hunsberger received a Bachelor of Science in Accounting and Personnel Management from Miami University and a Master's Degree in Organization Development from Bowling Green State University.
+Susan K. Hunsberger Age: 60 Senior Vice President and Chief Human Resources Officer EXPERIENCE Susan K. Hunsberger has served as our Senior Vice President and Chief Human Resources Officer since July 2020.
+Prior to that, from January 2014 to October 2018, Ms. Hunsberger was the Chief Human Resources Officer at The ServiceMaster Company, LLC.
+Prior to joining Simply Good Foods, Ms. Hunsberger was a consultant with FCM, LLC, a private equity focused consulting firm, from February 2020 until July 2020.
+Ms. Hunsberger's prior experience includes human resources roles with The Nielsen Corporation and GE Aviation. • From November 2018 to January 2020, Ms. Hunsberger took a sabbatical.
+EDUCATION Ms. Hunsberger received a Bachelor of Science in Accounting an Degree in Organization Development from Bowling Green State U 5